MoravianCollege/clashboard/README.md

 ## Launch on AWS

-* Create a t2.large EC2 instance based on Ubuntu 18.
+* Create an t2.large EC2 instance based on Ubuntu 18.
 Storage should be 32+ GB.
 * Make sure to open port 80.
 * `sudo apt update`
 * `sudo apt install -y python3-pip`